JLChnToZ/VVMW/docs/docs/index.md

 Triggers a default video when a user approaches and stops it when they leave.
 Ideal for exhibition booths.

 ---
+* **Active Region**
+Executing functions when a player enters the specified region on this prefab.

+---
 ### Components

 > [!Note]